Noahscratch493/CattyLinux/README.md

 ## Getting Help

-If you have questions or want to contribute, please open an issue.
+If you have questions or want to contribute, please open an issue but please don't send a pull request and just explain the issue.

 ---